isrand/hetsdk/README.md

 The SDK can be configured to store the two main artifacts (topic configuration message and encrypted messages) either in the Consensus Service as standard messages, or in the File Service as files (which are then referenced in a Consensus Service message).
 These artifact storage mediums are decoupled, meaning that you can choose to store the topic configuration message in the File Service and the messages in the Consensus Service, and viceversa.
-There are benefits and drawbacks to each medium:
+There are benefits and drawbacks to each medium.

 - Consensus Service: the cheaper approach, but it's limited to messages of at most 20 chunks in size, each chunk being at most 1024KB in length.
 Good for use cases with few participants (see table below) and / or small message sizes, like simple JSON payloads.
 - File Service: a bit more costly, but it allows for more topic participants and / or bigger messages.
 It also opens the door for new participants to be added in the future via file updates (currently not implemented).